NAME: Gregory Cunningham

 Our state spends $4.8 billion this year to be dead last in education.
 Our checkbook isn’t broken our educational system is.
-All the Pre-K money in the world won’t keep a 10th grader in high school.
-I will not support 350,000,000 more dollars for undefined programs on a Democratic spending spree.
+All the Pre-K money in the world won’t keep a 10th grader in high-school.
+I will not support 350,000,000 more dollars for undefined programs on a legislative spending spree.

 I oppose this legislation.
 Our state should be on par with other states and have a pro-business environment.
 This issue should be nationally regulated.
 We should be one country not 50 states with a patchwork of different emissions laws.

 12. Do you believe changes should be made to the emergency powers held by a governor during a pandemic or other time of crisis.
 If so, do you believe such powers should be expanded or reduced and in what specific ways?